Irenee123/sparce_matrix/README.md

 **Usage**

-Prepare Matrix Files: Create text files representing the sparse matrices.
+***Prepare Matrix Files:*** Create text files representing the sparse matrices.
 The first two lines should define the number of rows and columns.
-The following lines should list the non-zero elements in the format (row, col, value).
+The following lines should list the non-zero elements in the format '(row, col, value)'.

-Run the Script: Execute the script with command-line arguments specifying the paths to the two matrix files and the directory to save the result.
+***Run the Script:*** Execute the script with command-line arguments specifying the paths to the two matrix files and the directory to save the result.

 **Requirements**